spiral/docs/readme.md

 # Spiral Framework
 This repository contains a set of tutorial files used to describe different aspects of developing an application using the Spiral Framework.

+THIS IS OUTDATED DOCUMENTATION, I'M INPROCESS OF UPDATING IT.

 This documentation is a living and breathing piece of work and is updated constantly to add more information and know how.

 #Table of Contents